Luabee/Zones/README.md

 - This is a shared file so include it in any shared environment.
 Also include ent_zone_point and weapon_zone_designator as a shared ent and weapon.
 - You should not put this file directly in lua/autorun.

-## License: ##
-- YOU MAY use/edit this however you want.
-- YOU MAY distribute this with other scripts whether they are paid or free.
-- YOU MAY NOT distribute this on its own.
-It must accompany another script.

 *Enjoy! ~Bobbleheadbob*